John List (murderer): Relocation, arrest, and trial

 List filed an appeal of his convictions on grounds that his judgment had been impaired by post-traumatic stress disorder due to his military service.
 He also argued that the letter he left behind at the crime scene, essentially his confession, was a confidential communication to his pastor and therefore inadmissible as evidence.
 A federal appeals court rejected both arguments.
 List eventually expressed a degree of remorse for his crimes.
-"I wish I had never done what I did," he told Connie Chung in 2002.
-"I've regretted my action and prayed for forgiveness ever since."
-When asked why he had not taken his own life, he said he believed that suicide would have prevented him from going to heaven, where he hoped to be reunited with his family.
+In 2002, he told Connie Chung, "I wish I had never done what I did", and added, "I've regretted my action and prayed for forgiveness ever since."
+When asked why he had not taken his own life if he felt so overwhelmed, he said he believed that suicide would have prevented him from going to heaven, where he hoped to be reunited with his family.

 Death

 List died of complications from pneumonia aged 82 on March 21, 2008, while imprisoned at St. Francis Medical Center in Trenton, New Jersey.
-In reporting his death, the New Jersey Star-Ledger referred to him as "The Boogeyman of Westfield."
+In reporting his death, the New Jersey Star-Ledger referred to him as "The Boogeyman of Westfield".